 The white rhino’s primary horn can weigh up to 6.6 lbs.

-9. Because of their huge bodies, strong horns and thick, armour-like skin, rhinos have no natural predators.
+9. Because of their huge bodies, strong horns and thick, armor-like skin, rhinos have no natural predators.
 Nevertheless, these brilliant beasts get frightened easily!
 When they feel threatened, they’re instinct is to charge directly at whatever has spooked them – whether it be another animal or a harmless object!

 But wait, there’s still more on the white rhino!